humanode-network/vortex-experimental-mockups/docs/vortex-simulation-api-contract.md

 Eligibility (v1):

-- The backend checks Humanode mainnet RPC and considers an address eligible if it is “active” per `ImOnline::*` (with a safe fallback to `Session::Validators` in v1).
+- The backend checks Humanode mainnet RPC and considers an address eligible if it is in the current validator set (`Session::Validators`).

 ## Write endpoints (Phase 6+)